AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 ![text-here](./APIGateway_Images_dev/17.png)

- It will take you to a new window with all logs by date and time (no screenshots provided)
+ It will take you to a new window with all logs by date and time.

 ![text-here](./APIGateway_Images_dev/18.png)